Should you buy now or wait until Black Friday?

 Retailers are concerned they've got too much inventory on hand and need to unload it before the holidays, said Dr. Larry Chiagouris, a marketing professor at Pace University.

+Retailers and brands have "overproduced and have been essentially hiding the excess product in the off price channel, which could become apparent over the holiday," wrote Simeon Siegel, a retail analyst at Nomura Securities.

-"It will likely lead to some big bargains for consumers," he said.
+"It will likely lead to some big bargains for consumers," said Chiagouris.

 Do your research